max0x7ba/atomic_queue/README.md

 * `SpinlockHle` - a fixed size ring-buffer for non-atomic elements, uses a spinlock with Intel Hardware Lock Elision (only when compiling with gcc).

 # Build and run instructions
+The containers provided are header-only class templates that require only `#include <atomic_queue/atomic_queue.h>`, no building/installing is necessary.

+Building is neccessary to run the tests and benchmarks.

 ```
 git clone git@github.com:max0x7ba/atomic_queue.git
 cd atomic_queue